ACl365/online-retail-clv-baseline/clv-write_up_v1.md

     *   **A/B Testing Framework:** Integrate with an **A/B testing framework** (e.g., Optimizely, VWO, or custom-built) to rigorously test the online performance of new models against existing ones before full rollout, measuring actual business impact.

 7.  **Expanded CLV Applications:**
-    *   Develop CLV-based customer journey optimization.
+    *     Develop CLV-based customer journey optimisation.
     *   Create CLV-informed dynamic pricing strategies.
     *   Implement CLV-driven inventory management and demand forecasting.
     *   Inform product development based on high-CLV customer preferences.

 ## Conclusion

-This Customer Lifetime Value analysis demonstrates the power of combining RFM segmentation with predictive CLV modeling to derive actionable insights from transactional data.
+This Customer Lifetime Value analysis demonstrates the power of combining RFM segmentation with predictive CLV modelling to derive actionable insights from transactional data.
 Despite the dataset's limitations, particularly its age, the methodological approach remains highly relevant for modern e-commerce businesses.

 The analysis reveals clear customer segments with varying value profiles and identifies specific intervention opportunities to enhance customer development and retention.
 The proposed strategies balance customer acquisition, development, retention, and reactivation—optimizing resources by aligning effort with potential return.